mythaxis/WorkSpace/content/posts/2008-04-15-orgone-grinder.md

 - H4DAPI will also permit the rollout of revised Reward/Discipline subroutines.
 Extensive WorkSpace research has shown the delays imposed in the reward/penalty response time result in a poorly articulated corporate->operator message.
 HapLIS deployment will enable near-immediate (positive/negative) sensory feedback to the operator resulting in definitive clear-message understanding.
 Similarly, the licensed PAVlove application will ensure greatly reduced repetitive (accidental or otherwise) misapplication of proprietary WorkSpace tools and resources.

-All Operators will acknowledge receipt and understanding of this memo by 00:04 at the latest – pingback failure will result in forfeit of 10 kiloseconds of leisure downtime.
-Operators should also be aware that Job reformat will result in an RL divest of two days – WorkSpace is pleased to announce that for this period a series of team building away-sessions have been devised to further the coherence of WorkSpace efficiency and to better foster a happy working environment.
+All Operators will acknowledge receipt and understanding of this memo by 00:04 at the latest—pingback failure will result in forfeit of 10 kiloseconds of leisure downtime.
+Operators should also be aware that Job reformat will result in an RL divest of two days—WorkSpace is pleased to announce that for this period a series of team building away-sessions have been devised to further the coherence of WorkSpace efficiency and to better foster a happy working environment.

 Check your skeds, guys.